martinpercu/a-node-store/README.md

 - Then bring the logic in products.router to ProductsServices in order to create an array of products.
 - Then connect the logic from get post patch put delete from router to services in "create","find","findOne","update" and "delete".

+## Async
+- In product.service add in all methods the async.
+- In product.router add in all methods the async and await just before calling the service.
+- We will emulate a delayed response. ===> in product service in find() will return a promise with a setTimeout 4000
+- As example in the product patch we add a try catch.